anjesh/internship-test/data-analysis/scrape-it/readme.md

 Your run script should create a folder called "out" and write a file "data.csv" inside "data" folder.
 "data.csv" should contain the data as this "file"

+Push your codes and data.csv file to the repo, maintaining the folder structure.

 ### Bonus points

 * If you write unit tests for your code